On $BV$ functions and essentially bounded divergence-measure fields in metric spaces: Gauss--Green formulas on sets of finite perimeter in spaces

 \subsection{The case $\|\div(X)\|\ll\mu$}

-We study now the Gauss-Green formulas for fields with absolutely continuous divergence-measure, which include the Lipschitz and Sobolev cases.
-This property of the divergence-measure implies that, in particular, the distributional normal traces are unique and do not depend on any approximating sequence.
+We study now the Gauss--Green formulas for fields with absolutely continuous divergence--measure, such as, for instance, the elements of $L^\infty(T\X)\cap\frd^{1}(\X)$.
+This property of the divergence--measure implies that, in particular, the distributional normal traces are unique and do not depend on any approximating sequence.

 \begin{proposition} Let $X\in\DM^{\infty}(\X)$ be such that $\|\div(X)\|\ll\mu$ and let $E\subset\X$ be a measurable set such that $\uno_{E} \in BV(\X)$ or $\uno_{E^{c}} \in BV(\X)$.
 Then, we have

 $\|\div(X)\|(\tildef{E^{1}}\Delta E)=0$ and $\|\div(X)\|(\tildef{\partial^{*} E})=0$.
 In addition, there exists a unique distributional normal trace $\ban{X,\nu_{E}}_{\partial E}\in L^{\infty}(\partial E,\|D\uno_{E}\|)$, which satisfies